tomw1808/truffle_eth_class2/README.md

 * Write Test Cases
 * Deploy the DApp
 * Work with MIST
-* Integrate Angular into Truffle
+* Work with Truffle and WebPack

 ## Install Instructions